SalomePlatform/adao/doc/en/intro.rst

 SALOME framework.
 All the SALOME modules can be used through Python or YACS integration.

-Its main objective is **to provide the use of various standard data assimilation or optimization methods, while remaining easy to setup, and providing a simplified path to help the implementation**.
+Its main objective is **to provide the use of standard and robust data assimilation or optimization methods, in an efficient way, while remaining easy to setup, and providing a simplified path to help the implementation**.
 For the end user, who has previously collected information on his physical problem, the environment allows him to have an approach focused on simply declaring this information to build a valid ADAO case, to evaluate it, and to draw the physical results he needs

 The module covers a wide variety of practical applications, in a robust way, allowing real engineering applications, but also quick experimental methodology setup to be performed.
 Its methodological and numerical scalability give way to extend its applied domain.
-It is based on usage of other SALOME modules, namely YACS and EFICAS if they are available, and on usage of a generic underlying data assimilation library.
+It is based on usage of other Python or SALOME modules, in particular YACS and EFICAS if they are available, and on usage of a generic underlying data assimilation library.